 Australian buyers can download the eBook of The Eye of the Storm (Epub) at Fishpond, but the print version (The Eye of the Storm) seems to be out of stock, probably due to interest coming from the film.

-But if you’re quick you can pick up a first edition at Brotherhood Books!
+If you’re quick you can pick up a first edition at Brotherhood Books!

 * For those not at girls’ schools in the sixties, ‘lisle’ was the horrible dense, colourless and distinctly unsexy material from which school stockings were made.